Maverick Springs Silver-Gold Project

 Overview

 The Maverick Springs Project, wholly owned by Sun Silver Limited (ASX: SS1), is a premier silver-gold deposit located in northeast Nevada, about half-way between Elko and Ely.
 The project sits on the northwest flank of the Maverick Springs Range, straddling the border of Elko County and White Pine County, just off the southeast end of the Carlin Trend belt of gold-silver deposits.
 Access is via a 40-kilometre gravel road from the town of Ruby Valley.
-With an updated JORC Inferred Mineral Resource Estimate as of Q1 2025 of 480Moz silver equivalent (AgEq) at 68.29g/t AgEq, Maverick Springs is the largest pre-production primary silver deposit on the ASX.
+With a JORC Inferred Mineral Resource Estimate of 539Moz silver equivalent (AgEq) at 71g/t AgEq, Maverick Springs is the largest pre-production primary silver deposit on the ASX and within the US.

 • Near-Surface Potential: Historical drilling reveals mineralisation at or near surface, offering new development opportunities.